Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Appendix

 \section{Appendix}

 The supplementary materials are organized as follows.
-First, we provide the detailed running speed of each component of our model in Section \ref{running_speed}.
-Then, we add our full experimental results on the two FSOD benchmarks in Section \ref{Experimental_results}.
-We describe the implementation details of our model in Section \ref{Implementation_Details}, and show more visualization examples of our proposed Attentive Feature Alignment in Section \ref{Visualization_alignment}.
+First, we provide the detailed analysis for the proposed attentive feature alignment, and show more visualization examples.
+Second, we provide the detailed running speed analysis of each component in our model.
+Third, we provide our full experimental results on the MSCOCO FSOD benchmarks.
+Fourth, we provide the implementation details of our model.